Ali Asad Chandia: United States vs. Chandia

 Federal authorities raided his home in Gaithersburg on May 8, 2003 after finding evidence of his involvement in terrorist organizations.
 FBI agents found books about violent jihad and recordings in Chandia's home and car glorifying terrorism, an audiotape by al-Timimi justifying the Taliban's destruction of ancient Buddhist statues, and a recording that asked God to "grant safety to Osama bin Laden."
 FBI agents found a CD on the front seat of Chandia's Dodge Neon showing the September 11 attacks with voices dubbed in shouting "God is Great" in Arabic.
 Marvin Miller, Chandia's attorney, claims that 97% of what was found in Chandia's home was harmless and parts of Chandia's library were taken out of context.
 U.S. Attorney Chuck Rosenberg released a statement saying the findings "manifested his commitment to commit violent jihad...
 Terrorist organizations like Lashkar-e-Taiba rely on a network of individuals to carry out their deadly operations.
 Ali Asad Chandia was a member of that network for Lashkar-e-Taiba, and he will now spend a very long period of time in prison for providing material support in furtherance of its violent agenda."

-Release on bond

 He was released on bond on September 20, 2005, despite the prosecutor's objections, and ordered not to leave the United States.
 He was tracked by a GPS bracelet and U.S. Magistrate Judge Theresa Carroll Buchanan decided his mother's house would serve as collateral.
-Miller accused prosecutors' of unfairly considering Chandia a flight risk.
+Miller accused prosecutors of unfairly considering Chandia a flight risk.
 "The federal government decided suddenly and miraculously overnight he became a flight risk."